solarDev177/AI-Forensics/README.txt

 # Step 7) Run the application using Docker Compose:

-      # If an error occurs where there is already a container with the same name, run the commands:
-      docker ps -a # to list containers (even stopped ones) docker rm ai-forencics-app       # remove the existing container or: docker-compose down              # to remove the current containers
-      # if the container is running:
-      docker stop ai-forensics-app
-      docker rm ai-forensics-app

-      # If you want to delete all unused images, containers, volumes, and networks, you can run:
+      # To clear unused images, containers, volumes, and networks, run:
       docker system prune -a

       # After completing the above, try the following commands:

-      docker build -t ai-forensics-app .
-      # Verify the image exists:
-      docker images
-      # Run it:
       docker-compose up

       # Go to the port:
       https://https://localhost:6080